-Taking into account the considerations of Roshko (1976) and Dimotakis (1986), it is believed that the flow of a jump must be analyzed in its actual configuration of air-water mixture, an aspect which cannot be overlooked.
+Taking into account the considerations of Roshko (1976) and Dimotakis (1986), it is believed that the flow of a jump must be analyzed in its actual configuration of air-water mixture, an aspect that cannot be overlooked.
 Experiments by Abdel Ghafar et al. (1995) on local scour due to hydraulic jump formed on the sand bed after a horizontal apron pointed out the existence of oscillating characteristics under some conditions.
 Analysis of those experiments showed that, for some runs, the hydraulic jump tended to repeat itself in a periodic form, from clockwise to anti-clockwise rotation of the vortex, allowing for determination of a period of the phenomenon.
-Mossa (1999) takes into account previous studies by Habib et al. (1994), Abdel Ghafar et al. (1995) and by Nebbia (1942) to investigate the oscillating characteristics of hydraulic jumps (variation from one type to another); 2) horizontal movements of the jump toe; 3) variations of the velocity components and pressure in the region close the jump roller; 4) process of formation, development and coalescence of the large scale flow structures.
+Mossa (1999) takes into account previous studies by Long et al. (1991), Habib et al. (1994), Abdel Ghafar et al. (1995) and by Nebbia (1942) to investigate the oscillating characteristics of hydraulic jumps, i.e. 1) changes of the different types of hydraulic jumps (variation from one type to another); 2) horizontal movements of the jump toe; 3) variations of the velocity components and pressure in the region close the jump roller; 4) process of formation, development and coalescence of the large scale flow structures.
 Some oscillating characteristics in the hydraulic jumps were evidenced by Nebbia (1942), who observed that "in the scour processes taking place downstream of spillways, the flow often transforms into two different types which follow one another with quasi-periodic oscillation.
 The shift from one type to another may be sudden or gradual, due to causes which are still unknown, through a swift following of instantaneous transition profiles".
-The author emphasizes that these phenomena were described by Roth during the flooding of the Sihl in Zurich, as well as by Gruner and Locker, who observed them in laboratory.
+The author emphasizes these phenomena were described by Roth during the flooding of the Sihl in Zurich, as well as by Gruner and Locker, who observed them in laboratory.
 "Yet even when they are almost familiar they amaze us each time we come across them: we seem to be present at a harmonious game of nature of which the proposed explanations give a logical explanation of the formal aspect rather than of the internal causes which, to a certain extent, still appear rather mysterious" (Nebbia, 1942).
-Mossa (1999) analyzes oscillating characteristics typical of a patterns between B-jump and Wave jump; time is expressed in minutes, seconds and hundredths of seconds from the shooting start.